 What is the Cost of a Blower Door Test?

 The cost of a blower door test will vary depending on the market in which you live, the specific location of the home or neighborhood, and the company you choose.
-But generally speaking, you can expect to pay between $200-$450 for a test.
+But generally speaking, you can expect to pay between $200-$450 for a blower door test.

 In some markets, like Florida, for example, rates are a bit cheaper.
-Prices typically range from $150-$250, but again, the cost is contingent on the company conducting the test.
+Prices typically range from $200-$250, but again, the cost is contingent on the company conducting the test.

 What are Blower Door Testing Machines?

 A blower door machine is a calibrated fan that is placed in a building envelope element like a door or window, and all other exterior-leading openings are closed to get the most accurate reading of airflow leakage for the component in question.
-The fan usually uses negative pressure to suck air from the home, pinpointing the path(s) of least resistance— many of which are unintentional and unbeknownst to the homeowner.

-However, door blower machines are also commonly used to test airflow for several other aspects of a home in addition to the building barrier, like ductwork, for example.
 While a blower door test does not evaluate how well a structure is insulated, it can open homeowners’ eyes to walls that are drafty, or air-bypass instances that could compromise otherwise well-insulated structures.

 How Long Does a Blower Door Test Take?